-In most cases, an existing sewer cleanout can be used to insert the sewer liner into.
+In most cases, an existing sewer cleanout can be used to insert the sewer liner.
 Before inserting the liner, the sewer will have to be cleaned to ensure it is as clean as possible prior to installation.
-Either a special hydro scrubbing jet or a conventional sewer auger can be used to remove any debris from the inside of the existing pipe, preparing it for the insertion.
+Either a special hydro scrubbing jet or a conventional sewer auger can be used to remove any debris from the inside of the existing pipe, preparing it for insertion.
 This also helps the liner adhere to the inside of the pipe, which is often greasy.

 A team will measure the liner material before the job depending on how much is required and then build it to length.
 Each sewer liner is built to fit as every sewer is different either in length or with respect to the specific issues that are being repaired.
 Because of this, a liner can be built for a small repair or for an entire sewer.

-The liner crew will build your sewer liner using premium fibreglass and epoxy resin wrapped over a rubber hose.
+The liner crew will build your sewer liner using premium fiberglass and epoxy resin wrapped over a rubber hose.
 Once built, they will roll the liner up and transport it to your home for installation.

 The crew will get the liner into place in your sewer from your basement cleanout and prepare it for a steam cure.